Supported Operating Systems

 - Windows 8

-Microsoft no longer provides security updates or technical support for Windows XP.
+As of the dates listed above, Microsoft no longer provides security updates or technical support for Windows XP, Windows Vista, and Windows 7.
 Security updates patch vulnerabilities that may be exploited by malware and help keep users and their data safer.
-PCs running Windows XP after April 8, 2014, should not be considered to be protected, and it is important that you migrate to a current supported operating system – such as Windows 7 or 8.1 – so you can receive regular security updates to protect your computer from malicious attacks.
+PCs running Windows 7 after the end of support should not be considered to be protected, and it is important that you migrate to a current supported operating system – such as Windows 10 – so you can receive regular security updates to protect your computer from malicious attacks.

-If you have equipment that requires Windows XP to function, such as scientific instrumentation or scanners that do not function on Windows 7 or higher, please contact the ITS Helpdesk.
+If you have equipment that requires an unsupported Windows operating system to function, such as scientific instrumentation or scanners that do not function on Windows 10 or higher, please contact the ITS Helpdesk.
 We will work with you to discuss upgrade options or make accommodations for your XP computer that will provide an additional level of security and keep the computer safe.

 Macintosh OS X